bioked/robotics-adaptive-survey/README.md

 # Robotics Adaptive Survey

-Flask-based HRI **adaptive survey** for participant intake, with adaptive branching based on the respondent's self-report (past experience working with robots, and comfort level).
+Flask-based HRI **adaptive survey** for participant intake, with branching based on the respondent's self-report (past experience working with robots, and comfort level).
-Responses are logged to CSV, and participants are assigned to one of three groups: 'tutorial', 'standard', or 'advanced'.
+Responses are saved to CSV, and can be viewed in multiple ways.

 ## Features
-- /survey -> HTML form (name, age, experience level, preferred control method, and comfort level)
+- /survey -> HTML form (name, age, experience level, preferred control method, and comfort level).
-- Adaptive branching assigns 'assigned_group'
+- Adaptive branching assigns each participant to one of the following groups: tutorial, standard, or advanced.
+- Responses saved to survey_responses.csv.
-- /filled -> Thank-you page that shows the participant's assigned group
+- /filled -> Confirmation page, including the assigned group.
-- All responses are saved to survey_responses.csv
-- /responses -> Researcher view: table containing all responses that've been collected
+- /responses -> Researcher view (HTML table populated with responses).
-- /responses.csv -> Download all responses as CSV (for analysis or dashboards)
+- /responses.csv -> Download all responses as CSV.
+- /api/responses -> JSON API.
+	- **GET** -> returns all responses as JSON.
+	- **POST** -> accepts new JSON entries (form alternative).

 ## Run
 ```bash